TerminalCalamitas/Minecraft-DJ-Bot/README.md

 ## Current TODO

-- Make bot pvp capable
+- Make the bot pvp capable
-- Add easier way to learn bot functionality in game
+- Add an easier way to learn bot functionality in-game
 - Better song listing to not get kicked
+- More modular way to get server info (IP / port)

 ## License